Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 - **User inputs verification** based on behavioral biometric model (proven with 99% accuracy) that can be correlated with ML detection model.

-This approach achieves a **higly secure level for newcomers to easily onboard to web3**, and serves as an **alternative to hardware wallets for crypto veterans**.
+This approach achieves a **higly secure level for newcomers to easily onboard web3**, and serves as an **alternative to hardware wallets for crypto veterans**.

 Our technology has the potential to disrupt the hardware wallet, smart contract wallet, and even hot wallet markets.